 The Aquarium of the Pacific

 The Aquarium is hosting the Scarium of the Pacific.
-Just like Mickey’s Halloween Party, this event is perfect for the younger ones who might not be old enough for the scarier events.
 Come dressed up and have a unique experience at the aquarium which will be full of Halloween-themed fun.
 Members of the aquarium can get in free which is a great perk of the membership.
-Be sure to check out the underwater pumpkin carving because that is not something you will see at most places.
+Be sure to check out the underwater pumpkin carving because that is not something you will see in most places.
 This event sounds like it could be a whole lot of fun for the whole family.

 Visit Pumpkin Patches